Building a House in Thailand

 Because most of the descriptive words were written at the time they often capture small events or milestones that might have been missed if the book was written from scratch at the end of the project.
 It is also a very personal story and you will get to meet my Thai family and some of the characters involved in the build as we go along.

 The book doesn’t end when we moved into the house but continues.
-I think equally important are the chapters that talk about changes we made to the original plans and why and the experiences and observations I make having lived in the house for over 15 months.
+I think equally important are the chapters that talk about changes we made to the original plans and why and the experiences and observations I make having lived in the house for over four years (update due at the four year mark – 3 April 2019).
 I have included sections on establishing a beautiful tropical garden, which gives us as much pleasure as the house itself.
-The book follows the progress of the garden from builder’s site to the lush oasis it has become at time of publication.
+The book follows the progress of the garden from builder’s site to the lush oasis it has become at time of publication

 Once again the garden is an entirely personal thing in design and application so it isn’t presented as a template.
 I hope I can motivate you to incorporate a garden plan into your home development because the speed at which things establish themselves here gives you such a quick return on effort.
 The cost of plants is so cheap that it seems a shame not to take advantage.
 You may not be garden people and therefore can skip this part of the book if it doesn’t interest you.
 There’s plenty else to keep you involved.